Regulatory framework governing fees of legal professions

 When does the losing party have to pay the winning party’s costs?

-The losing party must pay the other party’s costs insofar as they were necessary for the proper prosecution of the litigation; that is to say, the lawyer’s statutory fees and expenses and the other party’s travel costs, including any loss of earnings incurred through attendance at court.
+The losing party must pay the other party’s costs insofar as they were necessary for the proper prosecution of the litigation; that is to say, the winning party’s lawyer’s statutory fees and expenses and the winning party’s travel costs, including any loss of earnings incurred through attendance at court.

-Experts called by the court receive a fee based on an hourly rate, that is fixed by law in the Judicial Remuneration and Compensation Act [Justizvergütungs- und –entschädigungsgesetz] (JVEG) and is paid by the parties to the proceedings.
+Experts called by the court receive a fee based on an hourly rate.
+The fee is fixed by law in the Judicial Remuneration and Compensation Act [Justizvergütungs- und -entschädigungsgesetz] (JVEG) and is paid by the parties to the proceedings.

 Translators’ and interpreters’ fees

-Interpreters and translators called by the court receive a fee that is also fixed by the Judicial Remuneration and Compensation Act [Justizvergütungs- und –entschädigungsgesetz] (JVEG) and is paid by the parties to the proceedings.
+Interpreters and translators called by the court receive a fee that is also fixed by the JVEG and is paid by the parties to the proceedings.
 Interpreters are paid an hourly rate and translators are paid by the line.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.